SchwarzIT/terraform-provider-stackit/docs/resources/elasticsearch_instance.md

 subcategory: ""
 description: |-
   Manages Elasticsearch instances
-  ~> Note: Elasticsearch API (DSA) currently has issues reflecting updates & configuration correctly.
+  ~> Note: Elasticsearch API (Part of DSA APIs) currently has issues reflecting updates & configuration correctly.
 Therefore, this resource is not ready for production usage.
 ---

 # stackit_elasticsearch_instance (Resource)

 Manages Elasticsearch instances

-~> **Note:** Elasticsearch API (DSA) currently has issues reflecting updates & configuration correctly.
+~> **Note:** Elasticsearch API (Part of DSA APIs) currently has issues reflecting updates & configuration correctly.
 Therefore, this resource is not ready for production usage.

 ## Example Usage